-A surrogate key in Teradata is used to map the natural keys of source systems to a unique key which is usually an integer value.
+A surrogate key in Teradata is used to map the natural keys of source systems to a unique key, usually an integer value.

-Usually, one or more natural key columns are mapped to a surrogate key that is worth an INTEGER.
+Usually, one or more natural key columns are mapped to a surrogate key worthy of an INTEGER.
 Often a consecutive number is generated.

 We can use the ROW_NUMBER() function for a surrogate key in Teradata or an IDENTITY column.
 Click here for the article about identity columns:

-The advantage of an IDENTITY column is that a new surrogate key is generated by the system as soon as a row is inserted into the key table.
+An IDENTITY column’s advantage is that a new surrogate key is generated by the system as soon as a row is inserted into the key table.

 However, it is important to define the IDENTITY column so that no duplicates are created.

 For this, the IDENTITY column must be defined with GENERATED ALWAYS and NO CYCLE.

 GENERATED always prevents the surrogate key column from being updated.
 NO CYCLE prevents the reuse of values.
 If the highest possible number for an integer data type is reached, no new surrogate keys can be generated, and an error is reported.

 Detailed information about IDENTITY columns is available in table DBC.IdCol